Green Tea Antioxidants Fight Arthritis...............(I have been taking

 a human drinking four cups of green tea per day.

-Each of the mice were then injected with collagen, rendering them
+of the mice were then

 vulnerable to collagen-induced arthritis -- a condition very similar to